melanie-brennan/melanie-brennan.github.io/README.md

-A list of machine learning related symbols and their Unicodes
+A list of machine learning related symbols and their Unicode values.

 Available at: http://melanie-brennan.github.io